-2016 was a fantastic year for the horror-thriller fans, with a steady stream of impressive mainstream titles (10 Cloverfield Lane, Green Room, The Conjuring 2, The Purge: Election Year, The Witch, The Shallows), international stunners (Train to Busan, The Wailing, Under the Shadow), film festival darlings (I Am Not a Serial Killer) and straight-to-Netflix gems (Hush).
+2016 was a fantastic year for horror-thriller fans, with a steady stream of impressive mainstream titles (10 Cloverfield Lane, Green Room, The Conjuring 2, The Purge: Election Year, The Witch, The Shallows), international stunners (Train to Busan, The Wailing, Under the Shadow), film festival darlings (I Am Not a Serial Killer) and straight-to-Netflix gems (Hush).
 With such a generous supply of worthwhile offerings, it is very easy for certain titles to have unjustly flown under the radar and go unseen by many until 2017.

 To answer those questions would be spoiling the fun of the movie.
-I will simply say that when the twist does happen and is later explained the logic of the explanation doesn’t fall apart, as they so often do in these scenarios.
-Even if you’re not willing to buy the “this is why this is all happening” reveal there are still plenty of quality jump scares liberally sprinkled throughout the entire film Øvredal’s masterful tension gradually gives way to bone-chilling scares.
+I will simply say that when the twist does happen and is later explained, the logic behind it all doesn’t actually fall apart, as they so often do in these scenarios.
+Moreover, even if you’re not willing to buy the “this is why this is all happening” reveal there are still plenty of quality jump scares liberally sprinkled throughout the entire film Øvredal’s masterful tension gradually gives way to bone-chilling scares.

 THE BOTTOM LINE

-Ian Goldberg and Richard Nain’s script recognizes what many others have before, i.e., a coroner’s office is inherently creepy.
+Ian Goldberg and Richard Nain’s script recognizes what many others have before: a coroner’s office is inherently creepy.
 To their credit, they follow that familiar impulse and take it in surprising directions. Øvredal’s direction suggests a mastery of tone which marks him as a director to watch.
-And Cox and Hirsch’s total commitment to selling the scares invites our sympathies and draws us deeper into the mystery.
+Cox and Hirsch’s total commitment to selling the scares invites our sympathies and draws us deeper into the mystery.
 The result is a film which more than earns its seat at the table with 2016’s other quality horror-thrillers.